Find Grad Schools

 26 Yearly Graduations

 The 17th most popular school in the country for legal professions majors who are seeking their graduate certificate is Texas State University.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-For the 2020-2021 academic year, 26 graduate certificates were handed out to legal professions majors at Texas State.
-About 92% of this group were women, and 73% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 26 people received their graduate certificate in legal professions from Texas State.
+About 82% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 #18